JTech-Labs/RetroComp/README.md

 ## Releases
 For the downloads please go to the [*`releases`*](https://github.com/JTech-Labs/RetroComp/releases) section of the repo and just run the executable for your respective OS (currently only Windows).

+## Playing
+For most of these you will have to run the `main.py` file in the terminal from the same directory so the assets can load, otherwise the files will not load.